The Ultimate Guide to Personal Branding for ConsultantsNov 14, 2022

 Your brand promise or value proposition is a summation of the benefits you deliver to your ideal clients.

 This is the description of how you want to be perceived by people in the marketplace, including your ideal clients, potential referrers, people who influence your ideal clients, and those generally in your target market.

 - Executive-like, peer of a C-level executive; exclusive; rare

 When someone works with you, they will get someone who shares their values.
 What do you stand for?
 What does your company stand for?

-Ask what are your values what do you want clients to say about working with you?
+What are your values and what do you want clients to say about working with you?

 5. Your differentiation